fminarini/RunBot/README.md

 - **publish** _filename_ triggers the upload of the specified picture in the bot chat-room (the picture needs to be in the current working path and have exactly the name we provided to the command.

+so, if our code produced a certain png image, we can upload it with `/publish pic.png`